7 Step Gutter Cleaning Overview - Aerial Equipment Rental

 Step 4: Prepare materials before ascent

 Before you go up in the boom lift, be sure to have a hand trowel or a small tool for cleaning out those tough to reach spots.
 You will also want to use safety gloves and bring trash bags for disposal of the gutter debris and any rotted wood you may incur.
-A five in one tool is perfect for removing problem rot spots.
-If you have rotted wood, you should consider replacing the boards.

 Step 5: Begin cleaning out gutters